Rudy Clay (politician): Elections

+Tenure

+During Clay's tenure as commissioner he was called a "traitor to the Democratic Party" by Representative Paul Hric for replacing county workers who were members of the Democratic Party with members of the Republican Party.
+Clay voted to make Ernest Niemeyer, a Republican, president of the county commission in 1994.
+Clay served as president and vice president of the commission multiple times.

 On December 8, 1986, an assassination attempt was made against Clay when a sniper shot him three times in the shoulder and lower back after waiting outside his home.
 Two men were reported to have been involved in the attempted assassination.
 On December 12, he was sworn in on to the county commission earlier than the normal date so that Spann Jr., who would take over if Clay died, would not take over.
 Later an attack was made against Lake County Councilman Andrew Smith when two shotgun blasts were fired into Smith's home and Smith believed that the attack was related to the assassination attempt against Clay.

-During his tenure as commissioner he was called a "traitor to the Democratic Party" by Representative Paul Hric for replacing county workers who were members of the Democratic Party with members of the Republican Party.
+Payphones owned by RCD Pay Phones were installed in Gary's courthouse.
+In 1998, Richard Dunne, the owner of RCD, said that the deal was created at a secret meeting between Clay, Clay's business associate Maggie Taylor, and RCD executives in 1996.
+Dunne also said that he was required to give $1,000 to Clay on November 26, 1996.
+The contracts were invalid as they only had the signature of one commissioner, Clay, instead of the two required.
+Clay denied the allegations and U.S. Attorney Jon DeGuilio requested the FBI to investigate.
+Taylor admitted that she accepted $2,100 to make the contracts.
+Dunne later recanted his allegations.